TomasKonir/ipfix2any/README.md

 Simple ipfix receiver.

-Receive as json. other targets will be added later.
+Receive IPFIX from any source and outputs it as JSON, NULL, (postgres, sqlite and maybe others will come).

-Tested on mikrotik IPFIX and INVEA flowmon ipfix.
+Tested on mikrotik IPFIX and INVEA flowmonexp ipfix (INVEA is now FLOWMON .... wait ....
+FLOWMON is now Progress :-).

 Missing fields can be simply added to ipfix.json.